-- A. The Delta ISB would like to know how potential research partners will be incentivized to support the Plan, as well as who those partners likely will be.
-The proposed process by which the research efforts will be coordinated with other agencies, institutions, and private companies needs to be well-articulated. - B. The Plan would benefit from a discussion of other research plans for contaminants in the Delta or elsewhere, and should they exist and shown to be effective, how they might be used as a model.
+- A. The Plan would benefit from a description of how potential research partners will be incentivized to support the Plan, as well as who those partners likely will be.
+The proposed process by which the research efforts will be coordinated with other agencies, institutions, and private companies needs to be well-articulated. - B. The Plan would benefit from a discussion of other research plans for contaminants in the Delta or elsewhere and, should they exist and be shown to be effective, how they might be used as a model.